Chittagong Ideal High School

 Chittagong Ideal High School is an educational institution in Chittagong, Bangladesh.
 It was established on 1998.
-It is located in Jamalkhan Road in Chittagong.
-More than a thousand students take their Secondary School Certificates every year from the institution.
+It is located in Jamal Khan Road in Chittagong.

 The school primarily started in a rented 4 storied building and 1 year later it rented another building beside the previous one.
 Finally the school built their own 10 storied building which was fully equipped with all necessary facilities.
-In 2012 the school started it Secondary college section.
+In 2012 the school started it Secondary collegsection.

-Mr. A K Mahmudul Haq; a renowned school teacher and Nationally awarded "Principal"; is the founding Chairman of the Chittagong Ideal School and College Trust.Mrs Amena Shaheen is the Founder Principal.
+Late AK Mahmudul Haq; renowned teacher and Nationally Awarded Principal, is the founding Chairman of the Chittagong Ideal School and College Trust.

 The school is becoming a center of excellence and quality education in the Chittagong City and also nationwide.

 Accreditation

 The school was accredited by Chittagong Education Board in 2006.